sugs12/ISDM/isdm-project.md

 * As a travel company, I want RM to access to holiday package information so that I can sell the product.

 ### 5. **Approach from a Design Thinking Perspective**
 Our approach to solve the problem that the travel company is experiencing will be shaped by the five stages of design thinking.
 Design Thinking can be defined as a systematic approach that uses the designer's sensibility and methods to match the stakeholder's needs.
-There are five stages assosciated with Design Thinking: Empathise, Define, Ideate, Prototype and Test.
+There are five stages associated with Design Thinking: Empathise, Define, Ideate, Prototype and Test.

-In the Empathise stage, we will create empathy maps in order to better understand the POV of our various stakeholders.
-These empathy maps will allow us to understand the problem as a whole as well as any concerns, questions and feelings our stakeholders have about this project.
+In the Empathise stage, we will create empathy maps to better understand the POV of our various stakeholders.
+These empathy maps will allow us to understand the problem as well as any concerns, questions and feelings our stakeholders have about this project.
 Using these empathy maps will enable us to create a problem statement which will summarise the problem that the company is experiencing.

 During the design phase, we aim to brainstorm a list of methods that will help solve the company problem through the Agile Scrum Methodology.
 We will then propose these methods to the travel company and ask for their opinion on our proposed solutions.
 In the Ideate stage, ideas and solutions will be generated through various techniques such as brainstorming or the worst possible idea.
 By using these techniques, a wide variety of ideas can be generated.
 In the prototype stage, a small inexpensive form of a solution from the Ideate stage will be built.
-Alongside this, diagrams such as the collaboration, class and activity diagrams will be created in order to propose our idea of the new system to the company.
-Finally, the test phase will consist of testing the product in order to ensure that it meets the stakeholder’s expectation and that it will be successful.
+Alongside this, diagrams such as the collaboration, class and activity diagrams will be created to propose our idea of the new system to the company.
+Finally, the test phase will consist of testing the product to ensure that it meets the stakeholder’s expectation and that it will be successful.
 It is an iterative process in which the product is tested using the solutions identified.
 Refinements are made from each test in order to gain the best possible solution.

-By using the Design Thinking Methodology, it is hoped that a solution for this problem will be generated and that the operations of the company will improve.
+Using Design Thinking Methodology, it can be hoped that a solution for this problem will be generated and that the operations of the company will improve.

 ### 6.  **Agile Methodology**
 The Scrum framework we have used to carry out this procedure follows the values and principles of Agile methodology.
 The Scrum team consists of three roles including a Product Owner, who is a single person allowing for faster decision making, Scrum Master, who is responsible for ensuring the Scrum framework and Agile methodology is enacted and a Development Team, who is responsible for building a potentially releasable product at the end of each Sprint.